The LG 32UK550 is an excellent yet affordable 32″ 4K monitor for gaming, basic content creation, and other multimedia enjoyment.

 The response time speed is specified at 4ms GtG (gray to gray pixel transition time), but as it’s the case with most VA panel displays, some smearing of fast-moving objects is visible in video games, particularly in darker scenes.

 There are four response time overdrive options (Off, Normal, Fast, and Faster).
 We recommend using either ‘Normal’ or ‘Fast’ presets as ‘Faster’ introduces pixel overshoot.

 Overall, the amount of ghosting and motion blur in fast-paced games is manageable.
 If you’re a highly competitive FPS gamer, though, you should consider a gaming monitor with a faster response time speed.

 In addition, the LG 32UK550 supports AMD FreeSync.

-This technology can eliminate all screen tearing and stuttering with minimal input lag penalty (~1ms) as long as you have a compatible GPU and your FPS rate stays within the monitor’s VRR (variable refresh rate) range which amounts to 40-60Hz.
+This technology can eliminate all screen tearing and stuttering with minimal input lag penalty (~1ms) as long as you have a compatible GPU, and your frame rate stays within the monitor’s VRR (variable refresh rate) range, which amounts to 40-60Hz.

 With AMD cards and the Xbox One, FreeSync works without issues using the ‘Extended’ mode (40-60Hz).

 Another thing to keep in mind about this monitor is the viewing angles.